Department of Safety Sciences

 Examines the emerging issues currently faced by the safety, health, and environmental (SH&E) practitioner that extend beyond the conventional areas of academic preparation.
 In addition to exploring certification, ethics, compliance issues, quality management, worldwide concerns, and other common issues, each student will research and present information on a specific item of current relevance in the safety profession.
 Prerequisites: SAFE 211 and SAFE 301 or permission of the instructor.

 In-depth coverage of hazard recognition, evaluation, and control principles used for the variety of phases of construction.
 Information regarding the development of a construction safety program along with extensive coverage of federal standards related to the construction industry is also provided.
-Prerequisite: SAFE 211 or permission of the instructor.
+Prerequisite: Must be enrolled as a Graduate Level Safety Sciences major.

 Focuses on the various major aspects of the air pollution problem.
 These include sources of pollution, evaluation and engineering control of pollutants, government regulations, atmospheric chemistry and dispersion, and human and nonhuman effects.
 Emphasizes information that is practical for the safety sciences and industrial health professionals.
 Prerequisites: CHEM 101 and 102 or equivalent and SAFE 301 or equivalent courses or permission of the instructor.